Label Component Reference

 - The BITMAP mode replaces the original Batch As Bitmap option, and old projects will automatically migrate to this option if Batch As Bitmap is enabled.

-- The RenderTexture module in the Project -> Project Settings -> Module Config panel cannot be removed when using the CHAR mode.
+- The RenderTexture module in the Project -> Project Settings -> Module Config panel cannot be removed when using the cache mode.

 By dragging the TTF font file and BMFont font file into the

-Font attribute in the Properties panel the Label component can alter the rendering font type.
+Font property in the Properties panel the Label component can alter the rendering font type.
 If you want to stop using a font file, you can use the system font again by checking

 Use System Font.